About the LUNA - Handpan

 However, based on the attitude to respect the wish of the patent applicants - regardless of the legal situation -

-after intensive testing of various materials, a special stainless steel alloy proved to be the much more suitable material for LUNA.
+after intensive testing of various materials, a special stainless steel alloy proved to be the much more suitable material for the smaller Newmoon - LUNAE, and a copper-alloy for the bigger Fullmoon-LUNAE.

-This stainless steel alloy is also responsible for the richness of overtones and the special sound character of LUNA.
+This alloys are also responsible for the richness of overtones and the special sound character of LUNA.

 3. Specially developed shell blanks